heoelri/adopac/labs/lab2/lab2.md

 1. Click "Save"
 1. Select "Commit directly to the master branch"
-1. Click "Save" and Click "Run"
+1. Click "Save"

+As we have set the trigger to none, this will not trigger our pipeline automatically anymore.

+Click on "Run"
+Select the "master" branch
+Click on "Run"

   This will trigger a new run of our pipeline.